Sbai7/GridGen/README.md

 # GridGen
 [![DOI](https://zenodo.org/badge/23898/Sbai7/GridGen.svg)](https://zenodo.org/badge/latestdoi/23898/Sbai7/GridGen)

 GridGen is a command-line [elliptic grid generation](http://www.erc.msstate.edu/publications/gridbook/chap06.php) program which is designed to quickly setup logically-rectangular (or IJK ordered) finite volume/element hexahedral meshes for three-dimensional stratigraphic models of porous media subsurface aquifers.
+It could also be used for interpolation of soil types from 2D cross-sections, or for geological surface reconstruction from 2D scatter datasets.
 It is compatible with [GwMove](https://github.com/Sbai7/GwMove) hydrogeological modelling software and could be easily tweaked to adapt to input requirements by other community hydrogeological (or earth-sciences) computer modelling codes.

 The gridding algorithm is based on numerical solution of an [elliptic PDE](https://en.wikipedia.org/wiki/Elliptic_operator) namely the two-dimensional [Laplace equation](https://en.wikipedia.org/wiki/Laplace%27s_equation) in the plane [1,2,3].
 Next, to build the full 3D grid, the planar grid is extruded into intermediate slices separating hydrogeological units with different lithologies.
 Intermediate slices in each hydrogeological unit may be specified to get required accuracy along the vertical direction.
 The method is proven for its ability to generate very smooth and very high quality meshes for demanding finite volume and finite element solvers.